 There’s lots written about the need for having your website up to scratch.
 Good coding structure, keywords and plenty of relevant content.
 In fact content marketing is the latest magic pill in the industry to get you ranked higher.
 It’s all about how good your website is and how often you upload good content, preferably daily.
-But it’s a lot of work and effort.
+But it’s a lot of work and effort and can be many months before you see decent results.

 I discovered the classic example this week that shows there are alternatives for some of you.
 The website itself isn’t always the major factor to getting ranked high and bring in loads of traffic.
 Take a look at the website www.beerfestival.co.nz It’s a slick looking website and someone at the design agency likely got a bonus (or award) for building it.